University-Assisted Community Schools

 - We emphasize university-assisted because we have become convinced that universities constitute the strategic sources of broadly based, comprehensive, sustained support for community schools.

 The university-assisted community school model is a value-added approach to education reform, providing collaborative, academic partnerships and significant in-kind resources that can be brought to many different domains.
-For more information, see our inaugural Annual Report for 2007-08, Engage, Empower, Educate: A Focus on University-Assisted Community Schools and Education Reform.
+For more information, see our Annual Reports.

-Penn students are welcomed and encouraged to participate in University-Assisted Community School programs through ABCS courses, internships, work-study, and volunteer opportunities.
+Hundreds of Penn students participate in University-Assisted Community School programs each year through ABCS courses, internships, work-study, and volunteer opportunities.

 For example, Community School Student Partnerships (CSSP) is a Penn student-run organization that provides academic and cultural enrichment to children and families in West and Southwest Philadelphia.
 As part of the university-assisted community school network through the Netter Center, CSSP operates after school and evening programs across six public schools in West Philadelphia by recruiting, training, and coordinating nearly 400 Penn student tutors/mentors.

 For more information on how to participate, please see: Get Involved: Students.

 The university-assisted community school model has also been replicated nationally.
 From 1994-2004, twenty-three colleges and universities participated in the Netter Center's national replication project, through which local sites adapted the framework of the university-assisted community school model, while an additional 75 teams of higher education, community, and school partners were trained on the model.
 The Netter Center now supports regional training centers on university-assisted community schools.
 Each year, the Netter Center hosts more than 50 visitors from colleges and universities around the country and around the globe.
 For more information, please visit: University-Assisted Community Schools National Replication Project.

 University-assisted community schools are also part of a larger national movement for community schools.
 The Netter Center's Director is Chair Emeritus and a Founder of the Coalition for Community Schools, which now has more than 160 local, state, and national member organizations in education K-16, youth development, family support, community building, government, and philanthropy.
 The Coalition's 2010 National Forum was held in Philadelphia and was co-hosted by the Netter Center.